 How do I record bank deposits?

-• names of the people who have counted the money and who will make the deposit,
+• the names of the people who counted the money

-• upload a file as an attachment for example an offering counting sheet.
+• a file uploaded as an attachment, for example an offering counting sheet.

-The screen then provides multiple sections to ensure different types of income are recorded correctly.
+The Bank Deposit screen then provides multiple sections to ensure different types of income are recorded correctly.

 Enter the cash or cheques being deposited into the following categories:

-• Named Donations - All named donations, regardless of whether or not they can be Gift Aided, should be recorded in this section.
+• Named Donations - Record all named donations in this section, regardless of whether or not they can be Gift Aided.
 Gift Aid is determined by whether or not the donor has a valid Gift Aid declaration.

-• GASDS Donations - For anonymous cash or contactless card donations under £30 in value.
-The total of all small donations eligible under GASDS (the Gift Aid Small Donations Scheme) should be recorded in this section, usually with collections from differing dates being recorded on separate lines.
-Any anonymous donations over the £30 GASDS limit for individual donations should be recorded in the Income (Other) section.
+• GASDS Donations - This section is for anonymous cash or contactless card donations under £30 in value.
+You should record all small donations eligible under GASDS (the Gift Aid Small Donations Scheme).
+Where collections were made on differing dates, you would normally record these on separate lines.
+If there are anonymous donations that exceed the £30 GASDS limit for individual donations, you should record these in the Income (Other) section.

-Each income line can be entered against your preferred fund and category.
+You can enter each income line against your preferred fund and category.

 The bottom two sections of the Bank Deposit screen allow you to record money retained as petty cash (in effect transferred from the cash collection to your petty cash account) or deposited to your bank as a withdrawal of petty cash.